Paul Liu Jinghe

-Paul Liu Jinghe (刘景和; 26 December 1920 - 11 December 2013) was a Chinese Roman Catholic Bishop of Roman Catholic Diocese of Hebei, China.
-He was also the vice-president of Chinese Patriotic Catholic Association and vice-president of the Bishops Conference of the Catholic Church in China (BCCCC).
+Paul Liu Jinghe (刘景和; 26 December 1920 - 11 December 2013) was a Chinese Catholic prelate who served as Bishop of Yongping from 1981 to 2010.
+He was also the vice-president of Chinese Patriotic Catholic Association and vice-president of the Bishops Conference of the Catholic Church in China.

 He was a member of the 6th, 7th, 8th and 9th National Committee of the Chinese People's Political Consultative Conference.